 Recent Changes and Benefits

-The maximum surcharge rate on income from dividends or income under Sections 111A, 112A, and 115AD is capped at 15%.
-For an association of persons (AOP) where all members are companies, the maximum surcharge rate on income tax is also limited to 15%, effective from AY 2023-24.
+The government caps the maximum surcharge rate on income from dividends or income under Sections 111A, 112A, and 115AD at 15%.
+For an association of persons (AOP) where all members are companies, the government also limits the maximum surcharge rate on income tax to 15%, effective from AY 2023-24.

 Here are the key details regarding TDS for NRIs selling property:

-• TDS Rates: If applicable, the TDS rate is typically 20% for long-term capital gains (properties held for more than two years) and 30% for short-term capital gains (properties held for two years or less) based on the seller’s income tax slab rates.
+- TDS Rates: If TDS applies, the tax rate is usually 20% for long-term capital gains (if the property was held for more than two years) and 30% for short-term capital gains (if the property was held for two years or less).
+The rate depends on the seller’s income tax bracket.

-• Buyer’s Responsibility: The buyer is responsible for deducting the TDS before making the payment to the seller and must deposit it with the Income Tax Department.
+- Buyer’s Responsibility: The buyer must deduct the tax before paying the seller.
+The buyer also needs to deposit the tax with the Income Tax Department.

 This framework ensures compliance with Indian tax regulations during property transactions involving NRI and ensures compliance with tax laws when an NRI sells property in India.